jometzg/openai-chat-rest-examples/caching-index.md

 As *embeddings* are a vector representation of some concept, we can use this idea to build a cache of questions and responses for a chat application.

-## How Caching works
+## How caching works
 In this approach, we make use of OpenAI vector embeddings to build a vector representation of a user's question and then when the question is answered, the response stored in a cache.

-When later querying as cache, the question is turned into a vector and the cache is queried for the *nearest* hit - that is vector representations that are most similar to the question.
-It is quite likely that very similar questions will be close vector representations, so the nearest or highest score hit on the cache is likely a very similar question and this can be pulled from the cache.
+When later querying the cache, the new user's question is turned into a vector and this vector is used to query the cache for the *nearest* hit - that is vector representations that are most similar to the question.
+It is quite likely that very similar questions will be close vector representations, so the nearest or highest score hit on the cache is likely a very similar question and the previously cached response to the question can then be pulled from the cache - instead of OpenAI.
+If there is a cache miss, the OpenAI would be queried as normal, but its response then gets added to the cache for future use.

 This is a [cache-aside](https://learn.microsoft.com/en-us/azure/architecture/patterns/cache-aside) pattern.

 ## Using Azure Search as a cache
 Whilst Azure Search is not strictly-speaking a cache, it may be used as one if Azure Search is already being used for indexing documents for OpenAI with-data queries.